Trusted WordPress tutorials, when you need them most.

 You can Network Activate a plugin, or you can log in as Super Admin on your child site and activate the Redirection plugin for that particular site alone.

-After that, you need to visit the admin dashboard of the child site for which you want to set up the redirect.
+After that, you need to visit the admin dashboard of the child site where you want to set up the redirect.

 Redirecting from Subdomain to New Domain